particle-iot/docs/src/content/en/shared/firmware.md

  - Please see the [datasheet](/photon/hardware/#4-2-recommended-operating-conditions)

 <!--
-Spark.sleep(int millis, array peripherals);
+System.sleep(int millis, array peripherals);
 -->

 <!--
-`Spark.sleep()` can also take an optional second argument, an `array` of other peripherals to deactivate.
+`System.sleep()` can also take an optional second argument, an `array` of other peripherals to deactivate.
 Deactivating unused peripherals on the micro-controller can take its power consumption into the micro-amps.
 -->

 <!-- TO DO -->